roeey777/python-entry-point-from-cpp/docs/source/generate_docs.rst

 .. warning::

-   .. deprecated:: 58248f69ad8816a7dd4bb3b89089594196befebc

-      This method of publishing the documentation to `Github Pages <https://roeey777.github.io/modern-cmake/>`_ is out-of-date.
+   This method of publishing the documentation to `Github Pages <https://roeey777.github.io/python-entry-point-from-cpp/>`_ is out-of-date.
    Please use ``publish-docs.sh`` script instead.

-   At first you should verify that you are using the ``modern-cmake`` environment.
+   At first you should verify that you are using the ``poc`` environment.

    .. code-block:: bash

-      conda activate modern-cmake
+      conda activate poc

    If not installed please refer to the installation page.